 Madison awards more than 400 one- to four-year scholarships each year to incoming students.

-Early action freshman applicants are invited to apply for these merit-based award.
+Early action freshman applicants are invited to apply for these merit-based awards.
 The awards are granted annually and are the most prestigious awards that we offer.
 An additional scholarship application is required.